gipic/SudokuADC/README.md

 # Build and run with Docker

+See the Dockerfile, for the builing details.
 Steps:

 1) Clone the project from github: <a>https://github.com/gipic/SudokuADC</a>

-2) Move to the project folder and build the docker container with the following command:
+2) Build the docker container with the following command:
 ``docker build --no-cache -t p2p-sudoku-adc .``

 3) Start the master peer with the following command: